Siliva Havili: 2020

 He played 23 games for Canberra in the 2020 NRL season including the club's preliminary final loss against Melbourne.

 2021

 He was limited to only eleven appearances for Canberra in the 2021 NRL season which saw the club miss the finals series.

 On 21 October, he signed a two-year deal to join South Sydney.

 2022

 Havili played 23 games for South Sydney in the 2022 NRL season including two of the clubs finals matches against the Sydney Roosters and Cronulla.
 Havili did not feature in South Sydney's preliminary final loss to eventual premiers Penrith.

 In October 2022 he was named in the Tonga squad for the 2021 Rugby League World Cup.

+2023

+Havili played a total of eight games throughout the 2023 NRL season as South Sydney finished 9th on the table and missed the finals.

+2024

+Havili played 15 games for South Sydney in the 2024 NRL season which saw the club finish 16th on the table.

+2025

+Havili played 23 matches for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.

+In September, it was announced that Havili would be departing the South Sydney club after not being offered a new contract.

+On 9 October 2025 it was reported that he had joined the London Broncos.
+The length of the deal is unclear at present.